kyunghoj/GSoC2014/PIG-2597/README.md

  * By merging two parsers into a single implementation, Pig will have a consolidated, easy to understand codebase, which is essential for successful open-source projects.
+ * Specifically, Pig Macro can be a fully functional piece of Pig script after `GruntParser` is integrated into `QueryParser`.

 Project Goals (Deliverables)
 --